 The histogram query task we perform is a simple count query.

 The per-record clamping limit $L=1$ since the aggregation function is \textit{COUNT}.
 We set $C=32$.

 All measurements are averaged across 3 runs.
 The experiments are performed with 100 micro-batches and 1000 micro-batches.
-Within one day, 100 micro-batches correspond to roughly 15 minute triggering interval, and 1000 micro-batches correspond to roughly 1.5 min triggering interval.
+Within one day, 100 micro-batches correspond to roughly 15 minute triggering intervals, and 1000 micro-batches correspond to roughly 1.5 min triggering intervals.